 Both WholesaleBackup clients and servers use a Microsoft Windows "service" to do the actual work.
 The Microsoft Window's user the service "runs as" must not only have read/write permissions (privileges) to all files/folders the executable will be accessing but it must be actually able to access them.

-In general this sounds obvious but the majority of our technical support calls are related to misunderstandings about Microsoft "services".
+In general, this sounds obvious but many of our technical support calls are related to misunderstandings about Microsoft "services".
 The purpose of this technical note is to summarize typical problems and give you solutions.
 In addition, at the end of this note are screen captures indicating how to change the user the WholesaleBackup service runs as in all our Windows' products.

 Note: specific information on Microsoft Windows Error Codes can be found here.